Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 If you're not quite sure after reading through the article, I'd suggest the following:

-• If you’re looking for an intense yet smooth coffee experience without too many extra flavors added to it, then a flat white might be for you!
+- If you're looking for an intense yet smooth coffee experience with minimal added flavors, then a flat white might be for you.

-• But if you prefer something lighter-bodied yet still packed full of flavor, opt for a latte.
+- However, if you prefer something lighter-bodied yet still packed with flavor, opt for a latte.

 Ultimately, both coffees offer unique experiences that cater to different tastes, so don't be afraid to try out each option separately before deciding which one suits you best!